dangreene/rpi-cish-4380/README.md

 group project for cish 4380

-Spring MVC /Data app using MongoDB
+MongoDB app with Spring MVC UI